Clerking team

 • Re M: Five-day finding of fact hearing in private children proceedings representing a father (deputy head) and involving allegations of sexual assaults.
 Considerable telephone download analysis.
 Not all findings made.
 At the welfare hearing Christian undermined the s.7 report and considerable staying contact in favour of the father awarded.

-• Re S – and similar case of Re R: for the Guardian in a Private Children disputes.
-Following robust challenges to the experts and parents; invited the court to make findings of harmful influence on the children, implacable hostility, and parental alienation despite the psychologist’s opinion suggesting otherwise.
+• Re S – and similar case of Re R: for the Guardian in Private Children disputes.
+Following robust challenges to the experts and parents; invited the court to make findings of harmful influence on the children, implacable hostility, and alienating behaviours despite the psychologist’s opinion suggesting otherwise.
 The court did make the findings.
 In other words, the experts changed their minds in oral evidence.

-• Many lengthy cases involving findings of fact with a specialism in parental alienation/influence/hostility and significant emotional harm.
+• Many lengthy cases involving findings of fact with a specialism in parental alienating behaviours / influence / hostility and significant emotional harm.

 • Contested adoption